Back to blog

 • It's tied to your business.
 The same customer messaging two different businesses gets two different BSUIDs.
 You can’t share BSUIDs between different Meta Business Portfolios.
 If this is necessary for your specific case, there are workarounds available.
 Contact your account manager if this is relevant for your case.

-• It's stable.
+• It's mostly stable.
 Once a customer has a BSUID for your business, it doesn't change if they later remove their username or switch back to use their phone number.
+Only if a customer changes its WhatsApp phone number, their BSUID is regenerated.
+In that case a system event will be shared with both the old and the new BSUID for you to update your systems.
+More information can be found in our developer documentation under BSUID changes.

 What stays the same (the reassurance part)